Macmillan Professionals Excellence Awards

 - Support future service development by helping your nominee to evaluate their impact.

-- Personal development opportunities for nominees, thanks to a rigorous judging process, which includes a live presentation.
+- Personal development opportunities for nominees, thanks to a rigorous judging process, which includes a live virtual presentation.

 - Receive credible feedback to help develop and further advance your nominee's practice.